 Within Australia’s largest remnant of subtropical rainforest sits the 200-sq-km Lamington National Park.
-Known as Woonoongoor to the local Yugambeh people, meaning ‘quiet and timeless’, after spending a weekend exploring some of its winding roads, 360km of walking trails, deep valleys, steep cliffs and waterfalls, the sense of ‘quiet and timelessness’ of Lamington National Park will linger in your memory until you give in to the inevitable begging to return.
+Known as Woonoongoor to the local Yugambeh people (meaning ‘quiet and timeless’), after spending a long weekend exploring some of its winding roads, 360km of walking trails, deep valleys, and majestic waterfalls, Lamington National Park has so much outdoor fun on offer, you and the kids won’t know where to start.

 Exactly two hours drive south of Brisbane, or an hour directly west of the Gold Coast, sits the overwhelmingly green beauty of Lamington National Park.
 That such a wonder of nature is so close to two of Queensland’s most populated cities is an absolute gift, so loading a family into the Brand-New Mazda BT-50 (the dual-cab comfort and premium leather interior doesn’t hurt, either) means the dreaded “are we there yet?” questions are virtually non-existent.
 It’s a smooth drive on the M1 before hitting the excitingly windy roads that lead up to Lamington Plateau, 1100m above sea level.
 Using the wireless CarPlay® to map the twisty roads ahead, the punchy 3.0-litre diesel makes short work of the hair-raising corners, gliding the 2-tonne ute effortlessly to the top of Lamington National Park Road.